w3c/wot-discovery/explainer/Explainer.md

 The Thing Description specification includes optional IDs which are mapped onto the RDF @id.
 However, to support SPARQL queries, an @id is necessary in the information model.
-Therefore when an "anonymous" TD is registered with a Thing Description Directory, a temporary id is created that is local to the directory.
+Therefore when an "anonymous" TD without an ID is registered with a Thing Description Directory, a temporary ID is created that is local to the directory.

 ### Everything is a Thing
 Directories maintain lists of Thing Descriptions but are also Things